josephday/Crawler-Search-CourseCatalog/README.md

 # Crawler-Filter-CourseCatalog
-Generates course database from (now defunct) UChicago Course Catalog website
+Generates database of courses from (now defunct) UChicago Course Catalog website and uses in filter application for students to find classes.